-What is federated ML?
+What is federated learning?

-- Scenario: training settings are distributed, collaborative, and multiple devices/clients - Goal: train collaboratively a ML model on multiple client devices located at the network edge, where data is generated locally and remains decentralized - No centralized training data: each client stores its own data and cannot read data of other clients - Data is not independently or identically distributed
+- Scenario: training setting is distributed, collaborative, with multiple devices/clients - Goal: train collaboratively a ML model on multiple client devices located at the network edge, where data is generated locally and remains decentralized - No centralized training data: each client stores its own data and cannot read data of other clients - Data is not independently or identically distributed

-What is federated ML?
+What is federated learning?

-- A broad definition: Federated learning (FL) is a ML setting where multiple clients collaborate in solving a ML problem, under the coordination of a central server or service provider - Each client's raw data is stored locally and not exchanged or transferred; instead, focused updates intended for immediate aggregation are used to achieve the learning objective
+- Federated leaning (FL): distributed ML setting where multiple clients collaborate in training a ML model, under the coordination of a central server (or service provider) - Each client's raw data is stored locally and not exchanged or transferred; instead, focused updates intended for immediate aggregation are used to achieve the learning objective - Constraint: given an evaluation metric (e.g, accuracy), performance of model learned by FL should be better than that of model learned by local training with the same model architecture